Single riders used to cut the line at theme parks. But the travel hack can’t survive social distancing.

 The Walt Disney Co., which is planning for a phased reopening of its Florida and California parks in July, has not specified how it will handle solo riders.
 But Shanghai Disneyland, which has served as a sort of reopening test case since bringing guests back in May, is not operating the lines.

-[Private jets, chefs and covid-19 tests: This luxury ‘summer camp’ wants to take the kids off your hands]
+[Private jets, chefs and coroanavirus tests: This luxury ‘summer camp’ wants to take the kids off your hands]

 Len Testa, owner of TouringPlans — which helps people avoid theme park lines with computer-optimized itineraries — said the lines have traditionally allowed operators to fill in the gaps when a group doesn’t take up all the seats on their ride.
 If one ride holds four people, for example, and only three are in a group, the most efficient thing to do is snag one extra person to fill that seat.
 That’s where the solo riders, in their own queue, come in.